fatiando/community/CONTRIBUTING.md

 :tada: **First off, thank you for considering contributing to our project!** :tada:

+> This document includes general guidelines that apply throughout our projects.
+> See `CONTRIBUTING.md` files in individual repositories for project specific instructions.

 This is a community-driven project, so it's people like you that make it useful and successful.
 These are some of the many ways to contribute: